jeog/TOSDataBridge/README.md

 ## TOSDataBridge
 - - -
-TOSDataBridge (TOSDB) is an open-source collection of resources for 'scraping' real-time streaming data off of TDAmeritrade's ThinkOrSwim(TOS) platform, providing C, C++, Java*(in development)* and Python interfaces.
+TOSDataBridge (TOSDB) is an open-source collection of resources for pulling real-time streaming data off of TDAmeritrade's ThinkOrSwim(TOS) platform, providing C, C++, Java and Python interfaces.

 TOSDB uses TOS's antiquated, yet still useful, DDE feature, directly through the Windows API.
 The C / C++ interfaces are implemented as a shared library that communicates with a backend Windows Service.
 The Python and Java interfaces wrap this library in a more object-oriented, user-friendly format.